ALS Guidance

 Controlling Temperature

 Impaired circulation, abnormally fast metabolism, reduced fat, reduced muscle bulk, reduced mobility = cold for many PALS.
 And then there are AC units running in summer.
+And fans that some need to avoid the feeling of stuffy air.

 For those who are cold when trying to sleep, or find it hard to maintain a consistent temperature, check out the SoftHeat brand for low voltage mattress pads.
 They also make blankets/throws for daytime use, even in the wheelchair, but a PALS shouldn't use a heated blanket on top at night, which would risk burns and overheating.